 "You could be sitting at a table and at the table next to you is a group of people playing drinking games or something like that," says Johnson.
 "It's not really sustainable and you feel a bit antisocial as well—you feel like you should be joining in and partying."

-To this end, the reactions Johnson received from fellow travellers were often that of bemusement.
-Despite forming long-term friendships with some folk—Johnson met his girlfriend while travelling who sits alongside him during our Skype call—most people failed to understand why he was doing what he was doing, or why he'd have his head buried in his laptop for eight hours a day.
-"I wanted to explain - I'm doing this thing, I'm a man on a mission but it would have likely sounded a bit silly or pretentious so I often didn't explain myself," he says.
+The reactions Johnson received from fellow travellers were often bemused.
+Despite forming long-term friendships with some folk—Johnson met his girlfriend while travelling, and she sits alongside him during our Skype call—most people failed to understand why he was doing what he was doing, or why he'd have his head buried in his laptop for eight hours a day.
+"I wanted to explain—I'm doing this thing, I'm a man on a mission, but it would have likely sounded a bit silly or pretentious so I often didn't explain myself," he says.

 After a while, Johnson decided he'd had enough of the busiest accommodations and moved to a quieter Airbnb-recommended spot in Arequipa, Peru.
 In Australian dollars it cost nine dollars a night (roughly £5.25/$6.70) to live, which Johnson reckons is around four times cheaper than what he'd have paid back home.
 Once he'd visited the most iconic tourist sites nearby, not least Machu Picchu, Johnson was distraction free—besides the glorious weather in a city which sees rain just five times a year—to work on what the community had renamed Geneshift.

 Despite the shoestring budget luxury, Johnson credits his drive abroad with being isolated and far removed from familiar settings.
 In his local area he was one of the only English-speaking people, and he couldn't speak Spanish.
 As a result he struggled to meet new people, thus working on Geneshift became his out and, rather ironically, his distraction.